dpranantha/dpranantha.github.io/_books/2025/2025-04-10-building-llm-from-scratch.md

 Text generation is not just about prediction; it's also about controlling randomness and creativity.
 This section offers an excellent breakdown of decoding techniques:
 - Temperature scaling to adjust output distribution sharpness
 - Top-k sampling to limit the candidate pool
-- Discussion of the top-p (nucleus sampling) technique, even though it's only mentioned in passing—something that could be expanded on
+- Top-p (nucleus sampling) technique is not discussed but it is something we can search outside the book
 - Saving and loading trained models, including loading pretrained GPT-2 from OpenAI

 ### 🧪 Fine-Tuning for Classification